jetkan-yk/algs201x/README.md

 - **check** 𝑖 — output the content of the 𝑖-th list in the table.
 Use spaces to separate the elements of the list.
 If 𝑖-th list is empty, output a blank line.

 When inserting a new string into a hash chain, you must insert it in the beginning of the chain.

+### Binary tree traversals

+In this problem you will implement in-order, pre-order and post-order traversals of a binary tree.
+These traversals were defined in the week 1 lecture on tree traversals, but it is very useful to practice implementing them to understand binary search trees better.

+You are given a rooted binary tree.
+Build and output its in-order, pre-order and post-order traversals.